popactsa/Chlorum/README.md

 concurrent IO models.
 The main efforts were spent to create safe wraps of C POSIX functions with exception handling in mind.

-Event-loop server with non-blocking receive/send buffering used
+Event-loop server with non-blocking receive/send buffering used.

 ## Building
 - mkdir build